-With a bit of preventative maintenance, your home's siding could be trouble-free for 50 years or more.
+With a bit of preventive maintenance, your home's siding could be trouble-free for 50 years or more.
 And that means you won't have to replace siding as often.

 Cleaning siding removes the dirt and mildew that shortens the life of siding.
 A clean house protects your investment, too.
-Some real estate appraisers say good curb appeal can add 5%-10% to the value of your house.
+Some real estate appraisers say good curb appeal can add 5% to 11% to the value of your house.

 Cleaning All Types of Siding

 All types of siding benefit from an annual cleaning to remove grit, grime, and mildew.
 Cleaning an average-sized house may take you and a friend every bit of a weekend.
 Here's how to do it:

 1. Start with a bucket of warm, soapy water.
 Mix one-half cup of trisodium phosphate (TSP, available at grocery stores, hardware stores, and home improvement centers) with one gallon of water.